The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Acknowledgement

 \section{Acknowledgement}

 The author wishes to thank Sarah Gaaf (Utrecht University) who suggested a first approach to extend Theorem~\ref{thm:PEPsym} to the scaled companion linearization.
-The author also thanks Elias Jarlebring (KTH Royal Institute of Technology) who has provided feedback and help in the first stage of the project, Karl Meerbergen (KU Leuven) and Steven Mackey (Western Michigan University) for the helpful discussions, and Emil Ringh (KTH Royal Institute of Technology) for proofreading.
+The author also thanks Elias Jarlebring (KTH Royal Institute of Technology) who has provided feedback and help in the first stage of the project